GraeA85/Graevehart/README.md

 * Using semantic HTML.
 * Using descriptive alt attributes on images on the site.
 * Aria labels - providing information for screen readers where there are icons used and no text, such as footer icons.
-* Guaranteeing adequate colour contrast throughout the site.
+* Ensuring there is adequate colour contrast throughout the site.

 ---
 <br/>